vpavlenko/study-music/research/README.md

 ## Arabic music

+Traditional Arabic music is a heterophonic, with a single melody elaborated by several instruments.
+In 20th century a lot of composers created original pieces, including [long](https://www.youtube.com/watch?v=jlPx-R7XmaA) [songs](https://www.youtube.com/watch?v=e7wl1tm35bM).
+Instead of using just two scales, as Western music, an Arabic music uses many scales, or rather jins (4 or 5 pitch collections) and modulates between them, creating a [narrative](https://maqamlessons.com/analysis/rast.html) through these modulations, much like Western music creates one with chords.

+- Can we make an automatic transcription of a piece, exploiting this knowledge of its structure?
+- How can we visualize the modulations in the most efficient way?
+What's the best piano roll for Arabic music?
+- Are [networks of maqams](https://maqamlessons.com/playground/010_01_MaqamRast.html) not cliques?
+Are certain edges really absent?
+Why?

+Also, tuning of quartertones is not fixed.
+Can we say anything about it?

 ## Adhans

 [Adhan](https://youtu.be/ke4vcLCGgRY?si=3jykA74r6HIRQQEX&t=72) [is](https://www.youtube.com/playlist?list=PLMXv6l1xIo3LSoeDbL-y_bNo9--Kd_pTF) [the](https://www.youtube.com/watch?v=Ue1KjsAmoa0) Islamic call to prayer recited from the mosque five times daily.
 It's either recorded of performed live by a trained muezzin.
 It's in a maqam tradition and can be described an a vocal improvisation in a certain scale.
 In Turkey every time of a day is recited [in a different makam](https://www.youtube.com/watch?v=ueq8tROmyLE).